bhavanki/grounds/README.md

 * **Arbitrary attributes.** Every thing has an unlimited set of named, typed attributes.
 Some are special, like "name" and "description".
 Make up any others you need.
 * **Role-based permissions.** Every thing in a universe has a security policy that permits categories of actions that affect it only by specified roles.
 For example, a player can't read another thing's attributes unless the player has a role with READ permission.
 Roles include a few wizardly ones plus ordinary ones.
-* **SSH connectivity.** The game server accepts connections over SSH, so that all traffic is encrypted.
+* **SSH and telnet connectivity.** The game server accepts connections over SSH, so that all traffic is encrypted, or telnet, or both.
 * **Command-line editing.** Grounds uses [JLine](https://github.com/jline/jline3) to deliver powerful command line editing features.
 * **Extensibility through softcode (scripted) commands.** Extensions in a universe can hold Groovy scripts that may be executed as commands.
 * **Reaction to events.** Extensions can also listen for events, such as players arriving or leaving locations, or saying things, and react by running scripts to respond.